Liverpool to Edinburgh Mtb Adventure – 17th-22nd May 2020

 – When and Where does event start and finish?

-Registration and luggage handover will take place in the centre of Bristol, next to the The Mud Dock on the morning of Sunday 19th May.
+Registration and luggage handover will take place in the centre of Liverpool on the morning of Sunday 17th May.
 The ride itself follows and begins with a mass start.
-The event finishes on Merseyside with a great backdrop of the Liverpool city skyline on Thursday 23rd May.
+The event finishes in central Edinburgh on Friday 22nd May.

-– How will I get to and from Bristol/Liverpool?
+– How will I get to and from Liverpool/Edinburgh?

 There are many ways to do this.. and a lot depends on where you live.
 Probably the easiest way is getting dropped off at the start and collected from the finish but even this requires some careful planning!
-Another way could be, before the event, driving and leaving a vehicle(s) close to the finish, which would mean an easy and hassle-free way of getting home (or back to Bristol).
-Both the start and finish locations have excellent main line train links too.
+Another way could be, before the event, driving and leaving a vehicle(s) close to the finish, which would mean an easy and hassle-free way of getting home.
+Both the start and finish locations have excellent main line train links nearby.

 A checklist will be sent out around one month before the event.
 Entrants will be allowed a tent (a pop-up one is a good choice as it’s quick to put up and take down), a foldable camping chair and a hold-all type bag or similar containing everything you’ll need like clothing, bike gear, sleeping bag, mattress etc..